11/5/2024

 Chairman of the Board and Chief Executive Officer

-Thanks Mike.
+Thanks, Mike.
 Let me address the second half of your question first.
-I mean so there are a number of one-off in the fourth quarter and we expect to see the mix effects, the effects from affiliates inventory.
-We have that expect the vast majority of that to come back in the first quarter and let me turn it over to Chuck to talk about our how we go through valuation and looking at write down.
+I mean, so there are a number of one-offs in the fourth quarter, and we would expect You know, the stocking that we expect to see, the mixed effects, the effects from affiliates inventory, we expect the vast majority of that to come back in the first quarter.
+And let me turn it over to Chuck to talk about how we go through valuation and looking at right now.

 speaker